charlesreid1/mac-dotfiles/README.md

 Before you begin, you should review all of the steps in this quick start, so that you understand what will happen when you run these scripts.
-Otherwise, you may lose your dotfiles!!!
+Otherwise, you may lose your dotfiles!

+## Step 1: Pre-Bootstrap

-Step 1: Run pre bootstrap script
+Step 1: Run pre bootstrap script:

 ```
 ./pre_bootstrap.sh